 Introduction to Hermitage, Pennsylvania

 Hermitage, Pennsylvania, in Mercer county, is 14 miles NE of Youngstown, Ohio (center to center) and 59 miles NW of Pittsburgh, Pennsylvania.
-The city, which is conveniently located inside the Sharon metropolitan area, has an estimated 16,157 residents.
+The city is conveniently located inside the Sharon metropolitan area.

 Hermitage and Nearby Attractions

 - Moraine State Park